Viveka: the radiance of discernment

 Stillness is not just about quiet, but also about the pause, about the space between sounds and thoughts.
 “Hear the presence,” as Sound Ecologist Gordon Hempton writes.
 This concept is central to the exhibit; silence and stillness are highlighted as essential counterpoints to our modern-day rush of endless stimulus, distraction and constant motion.

 With over 550 components in a carefully designed installation, Viveka invites the viewer to slow down and engage with the show in an immersive environment and to play with the lived experience of presence and pause.
-Sculptural objects fill a variety of surfaces in the gallery space – ceiling, walls and floor – and a discordant pattern of water drops fall onto marimba keys, creating a simple soundscape that acts as an interruption to, and permeation of the silence in the gallery.
+Sculptural objects fill a variety of surfaces in the gallery space – ceiling, walls and floor – and a discordant pattern of water drops fall onto marimba keys, creating a simple soundscape that acts as an interruption to, and permeation of the silence in the gallery.We recommend buying your favorite toothbrush at super low prices with free shipping, and you can also pick up your order at the store on the same day.

 In addition, the specific variations of the forms themselves, in surface and texture, and the ways in which they are arranged in installations throughout the gallery, simultaneously highlight the subtle, microscopic level of observation and the larger, macroscopic experience of stepping into the exhibit as a whole.